imsweb/pub.tools/README.md

 ## Journals

-The journals module uses the PMC source file https://www.ncbi.nlm.nih.gov/pmc/journals/?format=csv to construct a library of
+The journals module uses the PMC source file https://www.ncbi.nlm.nih.gov/pmc/journals/?format=csv to construct a library of journals keyed by abbreviation or full title.